 Who We Are

-One of the most critical service we provide is our 24-Hour Child Abuse Hotline (330) 434-KIDS (5437), which enables interested parties to anonymously report concerns regarding suspected child abuse or neglect.
-These reports are carefully investigated to assess safety and risk of children.
+A cornerstone of our work is the 24-Hour Child Abuse Hotline — (330) 434-KIDS (5437) — which allows anyone to report suspected child abuse or neglect anonymously.
+These reports are carefully investigated to assess child safety and risk.

-Child abuse and neglect occurs in every community in Summit County.
-In recent years, the opioid epidemic and other substance use disorders have increased the need for our services with one in every eleven children in Summit County being served by SCCS.
+Unfortunately, child abuse and neglect affect every community in our county.
+In recent years, the opioid crisis and other substance use challenges have increased the number of children and families in need.
+Currently, 1 in every 12 children in Summit County is served by SCCS.

 Summit County Children Services (SCCS) has a rich history of dedicated service dating back to 1881 when Republican Congressman William Upson galvanized over 200 citizens to establish a home for wayward children.
 Initially operating out of temporary quarters, the agency moved in 1887 to a permanent site at the Cordelia Jewett Farm, laying the foundation for what would become a trusted institution in child welfare.